-A number of multinational giants agree with this assessment and are investing to boost their capacities.
-This January, for instance, Nestlé announced a \$380-million project to expand and automate its pet food production and warehousing facilities in the country.
-And just a month earlier, Japan's Nissin Foods disclosed it was investing \$48 million to ramp up manufacturing and logistics at its Hungarian plant that exports instant noodles made from local flour.
+this assessment and are investing to boost their capacities.
+This January, for instance, Nestlé announced a \$380-million project to expand and automate its pet food production and warehousearlier, Japan's Nissin Foods disclosed it was investing \$48 million to ramp up manufacturing and logistics at its Hungarian plant that exports instant noodles made from local flour.